skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 }
 ~~~

-What's the response you got?
+Which response did you get:

-  - Both mutations succedded
+  - Both mutations succeeded.
   - First mutation succeeded.
-But the in the second one we got an error saying: "Can't invoke a single mutation with same data"
+But the in the second one we got an error saying: "Can't invoke a single mutation with same data".
   - **First mutation succeeded.
-But the in the second one we got an error saying: "Author already exists: carter"**
+But in the second one we got an error saying: "Author already exists: carter".**
-  - Got an error saying: "Request failed because of identical mutation arguments"
+  - Got an error saying: "Request failed because of identical mutation arguments".

 *****